sameer-gits/horizontal-scroll-vite/README.md

 Horizontal Scroll Effect In React Typescript

-View Live Demo at: <a href="https://sameer-gits.github.io/horizontal-scroll-vite/" target="_blank" rel="noopener noreferrer">View Live</a>
+View Live Demo at: https://sameer-gits.github.io/horizontal-scroll-vite/

 Please star ⭐ if you like it, Thanks